Therapy: A Healthy Habit

 Therapy is often an essential part of healing the feelings that “otherness” can bring, and transforming your life into the one that was meant for you.
 Research shows that people who work hard to live authentically report feelings of happiness and a sense of psychological well-being.
 With regular therapy, you can make today the start of embracing your authentic self!

 4. It teaches you the (sometimes not-so-obvious) differences between healthy and unhealthy habits.

 “For women, we’re taught to eat less until we disappear.
 And trained to believe that if you don’t look like everyone else, then you’re unlovable…I think it’s good to see somebody saying: I have a belly.
 And I have cellulite.
 And I still deserve love.”
 Amy Schumer

 Dr. Tali Berliner, an eating disorder specialist writes:

-The new year is a time for change – out with the old and in with the new!
-It is also a time when people feel pressured to make and stick to goals.
+So many of us feel pressured to make and stick to goals.
 In the world of social media there seems to be a false perception that everyone has it all together.
-However, when done in an appropriate way, setting goals can be empowering as we create new goals for ourselves and make changes for the better.
-Seeking therapy during this time can be very helpful in order to have guidance and support in evaluating what changes to make and to set realistic expectations of the process.
+However, when done in an appropriate way, setting goals can be empowering as we make changes for the better.
+Seeking therapy during a time of self-improvement can be very helpful in order to have guidance and support in evaluating what changes to make and to set realistic expectations of the process.
 Meeting with a therapist can also be important to ensure that an innocent goal does not become an unhealthy or destructive habit.

 For example, consider the popular goal of loosing weight by going on a diet.
 Research shows that dieting can be a gateway to disordered eating habits, an eating disorder, and weight gain.
 Researchers now know that dieting is the single most predictive factor for developing an eating disorder.
 Check in with a therapist before you decide to make any big changes in order to ensure your goals provide you with a happy and balanced life.